 This implies that our estimate for additional economic capital is the difference between regulatory capital and the stock required to survive three shocks.

-Which one is the most well capitalized.
-Which one is worst capitalized off the lot.
+Which one is the most well capitalized?
+Which one is the worst capitalized off the lot?

 Here is the problem.
 Our ability to complete this calculation is dependent on the granularity of the underlying distribution.
 The distribution differs for each bank.
-While we could answer this question for Goldman, JP Morgan, Citibank and Barclays but we won’t be able to do the same for Wells since we don’t have enough data points for Wells Fargo.
+We can answer this question for Goldman, JP Morgan, Citibank and Barclays.
+However, we won’t be able to do the same for Wells Fargo since there are not enough data points for it.

 And if we care to calculate the same numbers at a 20% threshold, we won’t be able to do this for any bank other than Barclays.

-So it would be useful to explore an alternate method that is not limited by how finely cut our change in Shareholders’ equity distribution is.
+So it would be useful to explore an alternate method.
+One that is not limited by how finely cut our change in Shareholders’ equity distribution is.